Koi fish are world-famous for several very good reasons. They are large, showy fish that are easy to care for and live for a very long time.

 - Hi (red), Shiro (white) or Ki (yellow) are the three varieties of show Utsuri.

 Much like Showa and Sanke, Bekko are the opposite of Utsuri.
-These types of Koi have a colored body with black sumi markings scattered across the body.
+These types of Koi fish have a colored body with black sumi markings scattered across the body.
 Bekko can come from both Showa and Sanke stock, though Bekko with black sumi anywhere on the head are technically Showa.

 - Bekko come in Aka (red), Shiro (white) or Ki (yellow) varieties.